omegaiota/DiffCloth/README.md

 # DiffCloth
 Code repository for our paper DiffCloth: Differentiable Cloth Simulation with Dry Frictional Contact

+To be released...